Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/README.md

 - Human review included to ensure accuracy and fairness

 ## What's Inside
-Repo organised into simple folder
+Repo organised into simple folders
 - docs/ - Plain English explanations of workflow, ethics, and evaluation
 - notebooks/ - Step by step example analysis notebooks
 - src/ - Code used to run the workflow